pynashorg/pynashorg.github.com/_posts/2013-03-18-pypi-package-stats.md

             pass
         return days

-    df['elapsed'] = df['elapsed'].map(to_days)
+    df['days elapsed'] = df['elapsed'].map(to_days)
     # compute downloads / day
-	df['downloads / day'] = df['downloads'] / df['elapsed']
+    df['downloads / day'] = df['downloads'] / df['days elapsed']

-Finally, we have our normalized downloads per version per day metric that drove this whole exploration.
+Finally, we have our normalized downloads per version per day metric that started this whole thing in the first place.

 ## Plotting and wrapping up

 `pandas` provides nice hooks into `matplotlib` for easily plotting columns against the `DataFrame`'s index.
-We'll initialize a figure, plot (leaving out the first version as that value is meaningless) and lightly annotate.
+We'll initialize a figure, plot (leaving out the data from the first version as that value is meaningless) and lightly annotate.

     to_plot = df['downloads / day'][:-1]
     mpl.rc('figure', figsize=(10, 8))